Overview

 What is the graduation rate at University of North Georgia?

-39% of students who start at University of North Georgia end up finishing their degree within six years of enrolling.
-This is 19% less than the national median.
+37% of students who start at University of North Georgia finish their degree within six years of enrolling.
+This is 21% less than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of North Georgia go on to earn?

-10 years after starting school at University of North Georgia, the median earnings among students who received federal financial aid was $50,135.
+The median income of students 10 years after starting at University of North Georgia is $50,135.
 This is $256 less than the national median.

 How much do students at North Georgia take out in loans?

-Graduates of North Georgia have to take out a median of $17,750 in federal student loans.
-This is $4,250 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of North Georgia take out a median of $17,750 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources